The Accountability Paradox: How Platform API Restrictions Undermine AI Transparency Mandates: Discussion

 \item \textit{Regulatory asymmetry}: Regulatory mandates for transparency (DSA Art.~40) coexist with platform practices that contradict them~\citep{Li2023-pc}. \textbf{Testable implication}: No VLOP will achieve full compliance with DSA researcher access requirements---confirmed by our cross-platform audit (Table~\ref{tab:dsa_compliance}, Section~5.4), where no platform scored ``Compliant'' across all provisions. \end{enumerate}

-The paradox is acute because AI models demonstrate emergent behaviours identifiable only at deployment scale, yet platforms prevent the research community from studying these behaviours.
-The three asymmetries are not independent: the temporal asymmetry creates the conditions (AI systems trained on openly available data), the epistemic asymmetry sustains them (platforms retain informational advantage), and the regulatory asymmetry fails to correct them (mandates lack enforcement teeth).
+The paradox is acute because AI models demonstrate emergent behaviors identifiable only at deployment scale, yet platforms prevent the research community from studying these behaviors.
+The three asymmetries are not independent: the temporal asymmetry creates the conditions (AI systems trained on openly available data), the epistemic asymmetry sustains them (platforms retain informational advantage), and the regulatory asymmetry fails to correct them (mandates lack enforcement teeth). \end{revblock}